matttm/imposter-db/README.md

 > [!CAUTION]
 > This currently not compatible with Sequelize.
 I've found the best experience to be when using a raw driver/connector without an ORM.
 If you find an issue, file it!
 >
-> I have begun qriting my own codec on another brsnch.
+> I have begun writing my own codec on another brsnch.

 ## Authors